 Having non-employment uses near heavy industry can cause problems for both sets of occupiers; the “agents of change” principle in the NPPF requires incoming users to ensure that their activities do not adversely impact on adjacent established uses.
 As an example, incoming industrial users on appropriate and allocated industrial sites adjacent to community or leisure activities would have to use additional resources to ensure their activities did not impact on places used for social events.
 This in turn could mean potential industrial and employment-generating uses avoiding such sites, especially if impact mitigation would adversely affect the new scheme’s viability.

 Public houses and community centres across Sandwell provide opportunities for social interaction as well as offering locations for the delivery of cultural events and activities.
 They are publicly accessible community venues and where possible should be retained and supported in their role as part of the social character of the borough.
+In accordance with NPPF paragraph 97, the loss of existing public houses, community facilities and services will only be permitted in exceptional circumstances, supported by robust evidence to justify the loss in accordance with the criteria set out above.
+This will help to ensure that all residents continue to have good access to the facilities and services they rely on.
+Public houses are a notable aspect of the urban and industrial fabric of the borough and are often of significant heritage and architectural merit, as well as serving a community function.

+Community facilities, such as places of worship and banqueting suites, often create parking problems associated with their use, particularly in residential areas.
+High levels of on street or inappropriate parking is frequently encountered at particular times of day, or on particular days of the week.
+Special events, when larger numbers of user are experienced, can exacerbate this situation.

+Therefore, car parking will be required in accordance with the guidance set out in Appendix I. Subject to robust evidence on predicted levels of generated non-car trips being provided through either a Transport Assessment or Transport Statement as appropriate, lower levels of car parking will be considered in sustainable locations such as near public transport hubs, railway stations and metro stops.
+Lower levels will also be considered in town centres where sufficient public car parking is available at suitable times without adverse impact on other existing uses.

 In some locations large-scale commercial entertainment and community activities may be appropriate, assuming sufficient parking is made available, and events are held during evenings and weekends when employment areas are likely to be less busy.
 However, these types of activities will generally be more properly located in town and local centres, with good accessibility by public transport; they would be subject to a robust sequential test if they are being proposed outside centres.